nds-org/developer-tutorial/cowsay/README.md

 ndslabsctl add service -f cowsay.json
 ```

-### Testing the Spec
+### Testing Cowsay
-Now that we have our spec loaded, let's try to create an instance of it in NDSLabs!
+Now that we have our cowsay spec loaded, let's try to create an instance of it in NDSLabs!

 Navigate your browser to your instance of NDSLabs.
-You should now see your new service listed on the left-side.
+You should now see "Cowsay" listed with the other services.

-Choose "Add" next to your newly-added service and step through the wizard.
+Choose "Add" next to "Cowsay" and step through the wizard.

-Start up the stack once it has been created, navigate to its endpoint, and admire your cow and all its majesty.
+Start up the "Cowsay" stack once it has been created, navigate to its endpoint, and admire your cow in all its majesty.